 This is perhaps the biggest news from Apple before the end of 2016.
-According to a VentureBeat report the Cupertino-based tech giant in a letter to the U.S National Highway Traffic Safety Administration(NHTSA) seeks “same rights” as the established companies in auto industry.
+According to a VentureBeat report, the Cupertino-based tech giant in a letter to the U.S National Highway Traffic Safety Administration(NHTSA) seeks the “same rights” as the established companies in auto industry.

-Apple’s letter issued back in November indicates that the company is interested to be a part of autonomous automobile movement, pointed out that the “new entrants” to an auto industry should have the same rights and priorities as for the established one.
+Apple’s letter issued back in November indicates that the company is interested in being a part of the autonomous automobile movement, pointing out that the “new entrants” to the auto industry should have the same rights and priorities as the established ones.

 The letter states that: